jeffdaily/parasail/README.md

 ### CMake build

 The CMakeLists.txt file will compile and link the parasail library as well as the parasail_aligner application and the test_isa test program.
-It will not build any of the other test programs.
+It builds some of the other test programs.

 If you are familiar with CMake, the build process should be familiar.
 For example, on Linux-based systems, create a directory for your build.
 It is safe to do so within the source distribution of parasail.
 For example: